Last Updated: April 7, 2023

 Since 2012, tomato breeders have continued to experiment with cross pollinating black tomato varieties.
 As a result, there are a large number of unique black tomato types available to grow.

-Keep in mind, many of the newer varieties are still in development, meaning that the plants and resulting fruits will be unstable.
-If you are interested in growing the unknown, then definitely look into what is currently in development.
-Here are a few that are out there today.
+Keep in mind, many of the newer varieties are still in development, meaning that the plants and resulting fruits can be unstable.
+If you are interested in growing the unknown, then definitely look into what is currently in development (ex.
+F2, F3, etc.).

 Bred in 2012 by OSU, the Indigo Rose tomato was the first of its kind.
 The goal of breeders was to achieve high levels of antioxidants in the actual fruits.
 The result was a gorgeous, flavorful, medium productivity cherry type tomato that was named the Indigo Rose for it’s purplish black color.

-Similar in shape and size to the Black Beauty, the Blue Beauty tomato has a gorgeous purple-bluish hue and a deep red inner flesh.
+Similar in shape and size to the black beauty, the blue beauty tomato has a gorgeous indigo hue and a deep red inner flesh.
 These jumbo tomatoes can weigh up to 8 oz. and are perfect for slicing.
 Ditch the old beefsteak tomato varieties and introduce some unique color to your tomato garden this year!